ChrisCintron/Text_Sentiment_Analyzer/README.md

 How to use:
 The code currently presented is the source code in Python3 as well as the excel dictionaries needed for the script to work.

-1.Open up terminal, navigate to your working dir and then type /python3 tsapp.py
+1. Open up terminal, navigate to your working dir and then type /python3 tsapp.py

 2. The application GUI will appear.
 Click 'Open txt file' on to select a PLAIN .txt file of your choosing.